 If your goal is to present your company as one that values innovative collaboration and open kinship between teams, it’s best to incorporate elements of self-directed exploration into the onboarding experience.
 Less orchestration is key here, as new interactions will rarely feel genuine if it is being initiated by a third party, or planned as part of an arranged program.

-Many enterprise clients are already integrating GooseChase on top of their current onboarding procedures.
+Many organizations are already integrating GooseChase on top of their current onboarding procedures.
 Visit the how it works page to start creating your first game, or contact us directly to learn more about how we can help you build a custom solution!

 What is GooseChase?